The United Nations Student Association (UNSA) is a student organization run by students, for students.

 4. Development Aid Work – In close cooperation with numerous international NGOs in developing countries, UNSA already successfully prepared and delegated more than 150 volunteers to development-projects across the world.
 Benefiting from the experience of several generations of UNSA-volunteers, our participants undergo an extensive training-program before spending their summer holidays working for one of these NGOs in India, Nepal and Madagascar for example.

-5. EuroMUN – Every year, as an outstanding tradition, UNSA welcomes more than 500 internationally oriented students in the frame of its own MUN-conference.
-In 2014, UNSA will be hosting the sixth edition of what has evolved to be Continental Europe’s largest MUN-conference, featuring an extensive pre- and social-program and heated debates on different issues of international politics.
+5. EuroMUN – Every year, as an outstanding tradition, UNSA welcomes more than 300 internationally oriented students in the frame of its own MUN-conference.
+In 2021, UNSA will be hosting the 13th edition of what has evolved to be one of the most European MUN-conferences, featuring an extensive pre- and social-program and heated debates on different issues of international politics.